PE and Sport Premium

 Buy in to a package of support provided by Bedford and Kempston and North Bedfordshire School Sport Partnerships which provides continual professional development for staff, inter-school competition and extra-curricular activities.
 This support is of particular benefit to PE Subject Leaders as it provides a means of feeding back industry best practise in order to inform and guide decision making of the school’s PE action plan.

 Continue to monitor the schemes of work used to support planning.
-We use the Lancashire Scheme to guide planning and then adapt these to suit the particular needs of the children.
-We are also investing in the Real PE scheme.
+We use the Cambridgeshire Scheme to guide planning and then adapt these to suit the particular needs of the children.
 Provided additional after school extra-curricular sports clubs per term ensuring a range of different sports are offered for all age groups.

 Provide lunchtime clubs each week in order to target children who have not engaged in after school clubs as well as training staff to maximise the lunchtime period and wrap around care to support games and exercise.